 - F) Correct — Medical alert bracelet ensures emergency providers know about anticoagulant therapy.

-Practice more SATA questions: Our free 10-question sample includes SATA questions, or get full access to 98 SATA questions plus 399 more for just $29.
+Practice more SATA questions: Our free 20-question sample includes SATA questions, or get full access to 6,000+ questions including 100s of SATA items for just $29.